adilimudassir/take-home-assessment/README.md

 - Your caching strategy
 - Queue processing approach

+### 8. Deployment
+- Deploy the application to a hosting provider of your choice (e.g., AWS, DigitalOcean, Heroku, Railway).
+- Ensure the prototype is running and accessible online.
+- Verify that critical features (file uploads, background jobs) are functional in the deployed environment.

 ---

-## 🚀 Submission
+## Submission

 1. Create a private GitHub repository
 2. Make regular commits with meaningful messages
 3. Include all documentation in `/docs` folder
 4. Ensure `.env.example` is complete
-5. Submit: Repository link + Video link
+5. Submit: Repository link + Video link + Deployed URL

 ---

-## ⏰ Suggested Time Allocation

-- Laravel 8→12 Upgrade: 1-2 hours
-- File Management + S3: 2-3 hours
-- Caching Implementation: 1.5-2 hours
-- Queue System: 2-3 hours
-- 2FA Implementation: 1-2 hours
-- Assignment System: 1-2 hours
-- IoC Container Examples: 1 hour
-- Documentation: 1-2 hours
-- Testing: 1 hour (optional)

-**Total: 10-12 hours**

----

-## 📝 Important Notes
+## Important Notes

 - **Document Assumptions:** If requirements are unclear, document your assumptions
 - **Ask Questions:** Create `QUESTIONS.md` with questions you'd ask the team